gitnjole/gitnjole.github.io/_projects/e-charge.md

 ]
 ```

+## Currently working on:

+`SESSIONS`
+- [x] Implement session record tracking
+- [] Implement session web controller
+- [x] Implement session API controller
+- [] Implement listeners and events

+Although this branch hasn't been committed to the GitHub repository, sessions presently function and can be initiated by calling the ApiSessionController, which will add a session record and deduct credit amount from the provided card.
+I am currently not satisfied with the level of complexity within the controller and am looking into `listeners` and `events` to streamline the credit deduction procedure from cards.

+`WEB-UI`
+- [x] Refactor web layout and design
+- [] Implement components and session-specific cards

+Working out the design in free time.
+Least concerning, but would be nice to have componentised session cards.

 Next on the list:
 - [ ] Implement charging sessions table so users can view all past charging sessions from a given card